meltyourface/blank/posts/Afro-Levantine-serpent-dragon/Afro-Levantine-Serpent-Dragon-as-Divine-Intermediary/index.md

 ---
 Answer: Often depicted as a sacred intermediary between humans and the divine, serving as a conduit for spiritual knowledge and revelations in ancient African and Levantine religious practices.

-Explanation: The Afro-Levantine serpent-dragon holds a complex and multifaceted position within the context of ancient esoteric knowledge, mythology, and folklore.
+**Explanation**: The Afro-Levantine serpent-dragon holds a complex and multifaceted position within the context of ancient esoteric knowledge, mythology, and folklore.
 In choosing the above statement as the most accurate representation of the symbolic and historical significance of the serpent-dragon in these traditions, several elements must be taken into consideration.

 The serpent-dragon is not uniformly characterized as a benevolent figure, nor is it consistently deemed malevolent in Phoenician, Canaanite, or related cultures.
 There is a wide variety of serpent and serpent-dragon figures across Afro-Levantine mythology, which highlights the diversity and multifarious interpretations of these symbols.
 The answer which claims that the serpent-dragon is primarily regarded as a benevolent protector in ancient Phoenician and Canaanite cultures may have some validity but does not encompass the broader spectrum of roles played by the serpent-dragon.